DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "are eyesore!"

-<span title="jp. 略式エルフ弾 - Regardless how you try to translate it, sounds lame">Simplified elvish bullet</span>.
+<span title="jp. 略式エルフ弾 - Regardless how you try to translate it, sounds lame">Simplified elven bullet</span>.

 White light sparks.
 A bullet, that Kai fired, is semi-transparent and shines like a fragment of crystal.